-Talks start as Senate rejects 2 plans for ending shutdown
+Both parties feel urgency after Senate fails to end shutdown

 United States Capitol, Photo Date: 11/11/11 / Photo: Pixabay / (MGN)

+Senators were talking with increased urgency after Thursday's defeat of competing proposals from Trump and the Democrats.
+The bipartisan talks provided a glimmer of hope that some agreement could be reached to temporarily halt the longest-ever closure of federal agencies.

+"There are discussions on the Senate side.
+We are in touch with them," House Speaker Nancy Pelosi told reporters Friday morning as she entered the Capitol.
+Asked about Trump's demands for border security measures as part of a bill temporarily reopening government, Pelosi said, "we'll see what happens today.
+One step at a time."

-In the first serious exchange in weeks, Senate Majority Leader Mitch McConnell, R-Ky., quickly called Minority Leader Chuck Schumer, D-N.Y., to his office Thursday to explore potential next steps for solving the vitriolic stalemate.
-Senators from both sides floated a plan to reopen agencies for three weeks and pay hundreds of thousands of beleaguered federal workers while bargainers hunt for a deal.
+Pelosi was referring to a Thursday meeting between Senate Majority Leader Mitch McConnell, R-Ky., and Minority Leader Chuck Schumer, D-N.Y., to explore potential next steps for solving the vitriolic stalemate.

+Pressure is building among both parties to reopen agencies immediately and pay hundreds of thousands of beleaguered federal workers while bargainers hunt for a deal.

+But the idea has not been endorsed by Trump, who says any short-term deal must include a large down-payment for a border wall — an idea Pelosi and Schumer immediately rejected.

+The Democrats were waiting Friday to hear back from McConnell about his discussions with the White House, according to a Senate Democratic aide who was not authorized to speak publicly about the negotiations.

+Meanwhile, the toll of the shutdown was being felt at airports across the countries.
+The Federal Aviation Administration on Friday reported delays in air travel because of a "slight increase in sick leave" at two East Coast air traffic control facilities.
+White House spokeswoman Sarah Sanders said Trump has been briefed on the airport delays and was monitoring the situation.

-At the White House, President Donald Trump told reporters he'd support "a reasonable agreement."
+At the White House Thursday, Trump told reporters he'd support "a reasonable agreement" to reopen the government.
 He suggested he'd also want a "prorated down payment" for his long-sought border wall with Mexico but didn't describe the term.
 He said he has "other alternatives" for getting wall funding, an apparent reference to his disputed claim that he could declare a national emergency and fund the wall's construction using other programs in the federal budget.

-"At least we're talking about it.
-That's better than it was before," McConnell told reporters in one of the most encouraging statements heard since the shutdown began Dec.
-22.
+On Friday, White House Press Secretary Sarah Sanders didn't offer much clarity.

+"I'm not going to negotiate in the press, but we've laid out a proposal of not what we want, but what the people and the professionals at the border say that they need to do their jobs," Sander said.
+"And that's what the president wants to see happen.
+And we are going to work to get there one way or another."

 Even so, it was unclear whether the flurry would produce results.

-Note: This story has been corrected to reflect that the vote for the Republican plan was 50-47, not 51-47 as initially announced by the Senate.